ec-jrc/jeolib-pyjeo/doc/3_reference.rst

-    resample Resample algorithm used for reading pixel data extent   filename of a vector dataset from which to get boundary constraint nodata   Nodata value to put in image noread   Set this flag to True to not read data when opening
+    resample Resample algorithm used for reading pixel data extent   filename of a vector dataset from which to get boundary constraint nodata   Nodata value to put in image nogeo    Use image coordinates (index starts from 0,0 for upper left pixel) noread   Set this flag to True to not read data when opening
     ======== ===================================================